|

 The following six recommendations will help you understand what may be happening to your parents as they age and what you can do to help.

+1. Stay vigilant to sudden changes.
 Typically, sudden changes arise from sudden problems.
 Your elderly father who becomes confused one week but was alert and oriented the week before, or becomes unsteady walking and starts falling, is likely experiencing an acute problem an infection, medication side effect, or perhaps, a heart attack or stroke.

 If you pay attention to your parents baseline health and behavior, youll be alert to sudden, and subtle, fluctuations.
 Being attuned to whats normal for your parent is critical in advocating for his care.
 By informing his physician of these changes, you help ensure that he receives a proper diagnosis and timely treatment especially important in acute conditions.

+2. Investigate the source of gradual decline.
 Several years ago, I met an elderly woman living in a nursing home.
 Her family, assuming she had dementia, had moved her there after she had gradually stopped speaking.

 After performing a brief procedure on her, I asked how she was doing.
 Im OK, she replied.